Updated: Oct 29

 Do you find yourself eating in the evenings when you know you’re not really hungry?

-Nighttime snacking is a major culprit for extra calories and subsequent weight gain.
-And it can become a vicious cycle that's challenging to break if you've been doing it a while.
+Nighttime snacking can be a culprit for extra calories and subsequent weight gain.
+And it often becomes a habit that's hard to break if you've been doing it a while.

-Tips to curb late night snacking:
+Tips to help reduce late night snacking:

 A lot of late night snacking is mindless eating, which means you're often eating on autopilot, distracted and not fully present with food.
 How many times do you find yourself snacking in front of the television or while you’re cooking… without even thinking about what you’re doing or realizing how much you're eating?

 And chances are, you’re not even aware of how much extra you’re actually eating when that happens.
 One way to avoid this is through mindful eating.
 Start by removing any distractions that stop you from being fully present with your food and start to make sitting down to eat at the table or countertop bar a priority.
 Take sips of water between bites, set the fork down to slow the eating process.
 Notice the smells, tastes, and textures of your food as you eat.
 Mindful eating is one of the simplest and most effective ways to get back in touch with your body’s natural hunger and fullness cues, helping you to stop at enough before you feel stuffed.